BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 ### Initialization

-Once you've added plugin to your project, you will be able to use it in javascript code by `push`.
+Once you've added the plugin to your project, you will be able to use it in JavaScript code as `push`.

-First thing you should do is initialize push plugin with `push.initialize(notificationListenerCallbackName)`.
-You provide this function with the name (string) of your callback function which should have signature `function(event, data)`.
-First parameter `event` (string) will take following values:
+The first thing you should do is to initialize push plugin with `push.initialize(notificationListenerCallbackName)`.
+You provide this function with the name (string) of your call-back function which hold the signature `function(event, data)`.
+The first parameter `event` (string) will take on following values:

-* `onNotificationReceived` - when a device receives a push notification from Infobip Push Service.
-In this case, `data` argument of this function will be JSON object representing notification.
+* `onNotificationReceived` - when a device receives a push notification from Infobip's Push service.
+In this case, the `data` argument of this function will be a JSON object representing a notification.
-* `onInvisibleNotificationReceived` - when a device receives a push notification from Infobip Push Service when application TODO.
-In this case, `data` argument of this function will be JSON object representing notification.
+* `onInvisibleNotificationReceived` - the device receives a push notification from Infobip's Push service.
+In this case, `data` argument of this function will be a JSON object representing the notification.
-* `onNotificationOpened` - when an user opens received notification from notification bar.
-In this case, `data` argument of this function will be JSON object representing notification.
+* `onNotificationOpened` - when an user opens the received notification from the notification bar.
+In this case, the `data` argument of this function will be a JSON object representing the notification.
-* `onUnregistered` - when an application successfully unregisters from Infobip Push Service.
-In this case, `data` argument plays no significant role.
+* `onUnregistered` - when an application successfully unregisters from Infobip's Push service.
+In this case, the `data` argument doesn't play a significant role.
-* `onRegistered` - when an application successfully registers to Infobip Push Service.
-In this case, `data` argument plays no significant role.
+* `onRegistered` - when an application successfully registers to Infobip's Push service.
+In this case, the `data` argument doesn't play a significant role.
 * `onError` - when an error occurs.
-This time, `data` argument will be error code.
-Error codes are listed below in section named "Error Codes".
+This time, the `data` argument will simply be error code.
+Error codes are listed below under the section named "Error Codes".

-#### Example of usage:
+#### Usage examples:

-This code will initialize Push Notifications with `notificationListener` callback listener:
+This code will initialize push notifications with `notificationListener` call-back listener:

 	push.initialize(notificationListener);

-Sample implementation of `notificationListener` callback listener:
+Sample implementation of `notificationListener` call-back listener:

 	notificationListener: function(event, notification){
         switch(event){